 Various conflicts in the early church helped the church to come to a clearer understanding of these things.
 On the one hand there was a teaching called Arianism, which taught that the Father alone was the eternal and true God, and the Son and Spirit were created by him.
 On the other hand there was a teaching called modalism, or Sabellianism, which taught that the one God appeared successively as Father, then as Son and then as Holy Spirit.
 The modalists taught that these are really only names for one God.

-In responding to these heresies and other heresies, the church settled on the language of essence to signify God’s oneness and on person to signify his threeness.
-So, God is one in his essence; and, in this one God, there are three persons.
+In responding to these heresies and other heresies, the church settled on the language of essence or substance to signify God’s oneness and on person to signify his threeness.
+So, God is one in essence or one in substance; and, in this one God, there are three persons.
 We can’t say there are three gods, because all three persons possess the same divine essence.
 However, we can’t say that the one God is a single, solitary being, because the one God exists in three persons.